-To avoid indigestion stemming from that insane remark and the other equally worrisome Trump cabinet choices combined with the inevitable result of overeating, all efforts should be made to calm the mind, spirit and digestive system this Thanksgiving.
+However, the holiday season can be an anxious and stressful time for many, and we might need some help to deal with it.
+To avoid indigestion stemming from stressors, combined with the inevitable result of overeating, all efforts should be made to calm the mind, spirit and digestive system this Thanksgiving.

 This is where your stash of weed, discreet vape pen or even a breakfast edible will come in handy.
 Even if your family or friend gathering wisely steers clear of politics, there are also scientific reasons for getting stoned on Thanksgiving:

 Pot stimulates appetite and makes food taste better—munchies are real.
 A 2014 study found the increased appetite experienced after smoking is related to pot’s effect on your sense of smell, often translating into acute hunger because smell and taste are related.